-As one of the most important parts of Chinese culture, today, I want to give a general introduction about Hanzi (Chinese Characters) as well as how to learn Hanzi effectively.
+As learning Chinese Hanzi is one of the most important parts of the language learning journey, today, I want to give a general introduction about Hanzi (Chinese Characters) as well as how to learn Hanzi effectively.

 What is Hanzi?